Clinical radiology UK workforce census 2019 report

 We would like to thank all radiology Clinical Directors for participating in the 2019 census and also the Regional Chairs for supporting data collection.

-The UK workforce census report 2019 will be supplemented by individual devolved nations workforce census reports, available in June or July 2020, providing details of the clinical radiology workforce situation in England, Northern Ireland, Scotland and Wales and focusing on regional variation and workforce forecasts over the next five years.
+The UK workforce census report 2019 is supplemented by individual devolved nations workforce census reports providing details of the clinical radiology workforce situation in England, Northern Ireland, Scotland and Wales and focusing on regional variation and workforce forecasts over the next five years.

 For queries or suggestions regarding census data, please email email@example.com